-In short, the four elements involved in the review process of successful implementation of this strategy are:
+In short, the four elements involved in the review process of successful implementation of this strategy are mainstreaming, compliance, direct investment and resource allocation, and monitoring, reporting and learning.

 1. Mainstreaming

 a.
 Gender mainstreaming: A gender perspective is systematically applied across Hivos and in its planned interventions or programmes.
 In order to effectively mainstream gender across Hivos, attention to the goal of gender equality is central to the design, implementation, monitoring, and evaluation of our interventions.